Code-Institute-Submissions/sweet_sensations/README.md

 # Deployment

-The site is hosted on github pages.
+The site is hosted on github pages (https://katiemodonnell.github.io/sweet_sensations/).

 It is deployed from the master branch.